“Okay my name’s Wale you probably know me from the-you know…”

 Just some background for everyone I have been listening to Wale faithfully since 2007 when he gave us his third official mixtape known as 100 Miles and Running that was mixed by Nick Catchdubs.
 I found a lyrical gem with that mixtape.

 Now Wale has came a long way from his Paint a Picture days (2005) but I LOVE the production of the songs on the album.
 The Bloom (AG3), The Need to Know (feat.
 SZA), The White Shoes, The Pessimist (feat.
-J. Cole), The Intro About Nothing and the overall narration from Jerry Seinfield is what makes me give the album an overall 9/10.
+J. Cole), The Intro About Nothing and the overall narration from Jerry Seinfield is what makes me give the album an overall 4/5 stars.
 He is still lyrically strong but it just seems that something is still missing.
 That hungry Wale feel is missing.
 Every track on Ambition was played front to back, back to front.
 He was hungry and man did he eat!
 If I can’t play an album straight through like Ambition, then I am sorry it does not get a full 10.
 Every label group has a overall style.
 RocNation, YMCMB and MMG just to name a few.
-MMG to me diluted his music to make him fit their mold but Wale is very different from Rick Ross and Meek Mill.
+MMG to me are trying toughen his music up to make him fit their mold but Wale is very different from Rick Ross and Meek Mill.
 I stuck it out with Wale though because who gives up on an artist after 8 years???

 If you have not listened to the album check it out on Spotify for a free shuffled version of the album and I am sure you won’t be disappointed.